Shopify Plus launch checklist

 Shop Pay Installments

 With Shop Pay Installments, you can provide your customers with more payment options without needing a third-party service.
-Because, Installments is built in to Shop Pay, all Installments payments are included in your Shopify payout reports which reduces the need to reconcile reports from third-party services.
+Because, Installments is built into Shop Pay, all Installments payments are included in your Shopify payout reports which reduces the need to reconcile reports from third-party services.

 Shopify tax engine